Joshua and Caleb Entered the Promised Land

 Joshua and Caleb were chosen with ten other men to spy the Promised Land and give a report to Moses and the congregation of Israelites.
 After 40 days of exploration, the spies gave the report, “We went into the land to which you sent us, and it does flow with milk and honey!
 Here is its fruit.
 But the people who live there are powerful, and the cities are fortified and very large.
 We even saw descendants of Anak there” (Numbers 13:27–28).
-And, Caleb encouraged the people before Moses saying, “Let us go up at once and take possession, for we are well able to overcome it” (V.30).
+And, Caleb encouraged the people before Moses saying, “Let us go up at once and take possession, for we are well able to overcome it” ( verse 30).

-But instead of being encouraged, the people were afraid of the inhabitants and raised their voices and cried forgetting what the mighty works that the Lord did in delivering them from Egypt.
+But instead of being encouraged, the people were afraid of the inhabitants and raised their voices and cried forgetting all the mighty works that the Lord did in delivering them from Egypt.
 And all the children of Israel complained against Moses and Aaron saying, “If only we had died in the land of Egypt!
 Or if only we had died in this wilderness!
 Why has the Lord brought us to this land to fall by the sword, that our wives and children should become victims?
 Would it not be better for us to return to Egypt?”
-So they said to one another, “Let us select a leader and return to Egypt (Joshua 14:4).
+So they said to one another, “Let us select a leader and return to Egypt (Numbers 14:2-4).

 At that point, Joshua and Caleb tore their clothes and said to the entire Israelite assembly, “The land we passed through and explored is exceedingly good.
 If the Lord is pleased with us, he will lead us into that land, a land flowing with milk and honey, and will give it to us.
 Only do not rebel against the Lord.
 And do not be afraid of the people of the land, because we will devour them.
 Their protection is gone, but the Lord is with us.
-Do not be afraid of them’” (Numbers 14:6-9).
+Do not be afraid of them” (Numbers 14:6-9).

 In His service,